grig001/mcv-c5-team8/README.md

 The README for week 3 can be found [here](./week3/README.md).
 The slides for week 3 can be found [here](https://github.com/grig001/mcv-c5-team8/blob/main/week3/group8_task3.pdf).
 The current documentation progress can be found here [here](https://overleaf.cvc.uab.cat/read/rnmqpjqzhzqw#dd9996)

+## Week 4

+The README for week 4 can be found [here](./week4/README.md).
+The slides for week 4 can be found [here](https://github.com/grig001/mcv-c5-team8/blob/main/week3/group8_task3.pdf).
+TO DO The current documentation progress can be found here [here](https://overleaf.cvc.uab.cat/read/rnmqpjqzhzqw#dd9996) TO DO